JakobAIOdev/Sneaker-Price-Scraper-Discord-Csharp/README.md

 + "!prices <SKU>" returns the listing prices for all avaible sizes of the given sku.

 + "!settings sales" gives the option to enable or disable the sales information of the seller in the embed message.

++ "!paypal <amount> calculates the PayPal fees and the total amount.

 + "!help" for a list of all commands.